gulkily/Selenium-Course/README.md

 Planning a New Test
 ===================
+Designing a new automation test based on our coverage requirements.

 1. What's the point of automation?
     1. Sanity checks
     2. Regression testing of previously fixed issues